Db2-DTE-POC/wxddemo/docs/wxd-revisions.md

 * Updated the lab to GA 1.0.1 code
 * Automated start of watsonx.data and simplification of many of the sections
-* Removed the loading section until a new version is available
+* Removed the Ingest section until a new version is available
+* Added Db2 and PostgreSQL connection details